-Past President of the Farmers’ Market Stallholders Association, Shane Coleman, was one of the strongest advocates for enforcing the hours, stating that market research as shown the importance of all vendors being open to the market capturing after work shoppers and younger demographics.
+Past President of the Farmers’ Market Stallholders Association, Shane Coleman, was one of the strongest advocates for enforcing the hours, stating that market research has shown the importance of all vendors being open to the market, capturing after-work shoppers and younger demographics.

 The Market Manager is now authorized to issue warnings to vendors who close early, and after three warnings, suspend them from the Market for one Saturday.